EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Site-administration.md

 1. Sign in as **LynneR@\<your tenant\>.onmicrosoft.com**.
 1. In Microsoft 365 admin center, click **Show all** and **SharePoint**.
 1. In SharePoint admin center, click **Sites**, **Deleted sites**.
-1. In Deleted sites, select **SharePoint Playground** and click **Restore**.
+1. In Deleted sites, select **SharePoint Project** and click **Restore**.
 1. Click **Active sites**.

-    Verify that SharePoint Playground is listed in Active sites again.
+    Verify that SharePoint Project is listed in Active sites again.

 ### Task 9: Restore Microsoft 365 group